Spikef/envirs-react-native-cli/README.md

 Bundle the js files, support both ios and android.

 > *Options*
-> + minify: whether to minify the bundle file.
+> + -m --minify: whether to minify the bundle file.
-> + dev: whether to use the dev mode.
+> + -d --dev: whether to use the dev mode.

 *example:*